Oil bosses fight for relevance before climate talks

 In an unprecedented public appearance, the bosses of Europe's top oil companies, who earlier this year jointly called on governments to introduce a global carbon pricing system, will be joined by the heads of the national oil companies of Saudi Arabia and Mexico who will lend their support to the initiative.

-The chief executives of Total (TOTF.PA), Britain's BP (BP.L) and BG Group BG.L, Italy's Eni (ENI.MI), Norway's Statoil (STL.OL), Spain's Repsol (REP.MC), Saudi Aramco and Pemex will again call for a global pricing system on carbon, which they say will give an economic incentive for the private sector to use cleaner sources of energy and to develop new technologies such as carbon capture and storage (CCS).
+The chief executives of Total, Britain's BP and BG Group, Italy's Eni, Norway's Statoil, Spain's Repsol, Saudi Aramco and Pemex will again call for a global pricing system on carbon, which they say will give an economic incentive for the private sector to use cleaner sources of energy and to develop new technologies such as carbon capture and storage (CCS).

-They will also again urge governments to dump coal in favour of cleaner natural gas in power plants and heavy industry.
+They will also again urge governments to dump coal in favor of cleaner natural gas in power plants and heavy industry.

-For many of the companies, this is a fight for the future of the oil and gas sector in the public debate as a rising number of organisations and politicians call to minimise the use of fossil fuels in favour of renewable energy such as wind and solar power while seeking to ostracise oil companies among investors.
+For many of the companies, this is a fight for the future of the oil and gas sector in the public debate as a rising number of organizations and politicians call to minimize the use of fossil fuels in favor of renewable energy such as wind and solar power while seeking to ostracize oil companies among investors.

 "Sometimes in all these discussions you have the impression that all fossil fuels are the bad guys.
 But the bad guys are part of the solution," Total's CEO Patrick Pouyanne told a gas and electricity summit in Paris on Thursday.